muness/kindle-progress-bar-remover/README.md

-# Progress Bar remover for Kindle
+# Progress Bar remover for eInk Kindles

 Last year, I decided to get an Kindle Keyboard 3G, and I loved it.
 The eInk display was much clearer than my previous LCD devices, I could read outside and the battery life was amazing.
 However, I was surprised that there was no way to disable the progress bar.
 Not having a progress bar on every page was something I got used to on my previous eReader, a [NookColor running CyanogenMod](http://forum.xda-developers.com/showpost.php?p=11452450&postcount=19).